radergan/accessibility-refactor-horiseon/README.md

 - Number of current class selectors:  17

 ### Performance Improvements
 The size of the images being pulled in to the primary-content-section as well as the hero-image section were not conducive to loading the page in a reasonable amount of time.
-Compressing these allowed for a decent boost in pageload.
+Compressing these images improved the page load time significantly.

-### Primary Referential Sources
+### Utilized References
  - Web Accessibility - Mozilla  | https://developer.mozilla.org/en-US/docs/Web/Accessibility
  - WBC Accessibility Principles | https://www.w3.org/WAI/fundamentals/accessibility-principles/